-With reference to the Annexure referred to in paragraph 1 under the heading"Report on Other Legal and Regulatory Requirements" of the Independent Auditor'sreport to the members of Hemadri Cements Limited on the financial statements for the yearended 31s' March 2016 we report that:
+With reference to the Annexure referred to in paragraph 1 under the headingReport on Other Legal and Regulatory Requirements of the Independent Auditor'sreport to the members of HEMADRI CEMENTS LTD on the accompanying IND AS financialstatements for the year ended 31st March 2019 we report that:

 (c) The title deeds of immovable properties are held in the name of the company.

-(iii; The company has not granted loans secured or unsecured to companies covered inthe register maintained under section 189 of the Companies Act 2013 hence reportingunder this clause does not arise.
+(iii) The company has not granted loans secured or unsecured to companies covered inthe register maintained under section 189 of the Companies Act 2013 hence reportingunder the clause iii (a) (b) and (c) does not arise.

 (v) The company has not accepted deposits within the provisions of sections 73 to 76 orany other relevant provisions of the Companies Act 2013 and the rules framed thereunder.

-b) No dues of income tax or sales tax or service tax or duty of customs or duty ofexcise or value added tax have not been deposited on account of any dispute except for:
+(b) No dues of income tax or sales tax or service tax or duty of customs or duty ofexcise or value added tax which have not been deposited on account of any dispute exceptbelow :

 (x) According to the information and explanations given to us no fraud by the companyor no fraud on the Company by its officers or employees has been noticed or reportedduring the year.

-(xii) The Company is not Nidhi Company hence reporting under this clause is notapplicable.
+(xii) The Company is not a Nidhi Company hence reporting under this clause is notapplicable.

-(xv) The company has not entered into any non-cash transactions with directors orpersons connected with him.
+(xv) According to the information and explanations given to us and on our examinationof records the company has not entered into any non-cash transactions with directors orpersons connected with him.

 (xvi) The company is not required to be registered under section 45-IA of the ReserveBank of India Act 1934.

-We have audited the internal financial controls over financial reporting of HemadriCements Limited ("the Company") as of 31 March 2016 in conjunction with ouraudit of the financial statements of the Company for the year ended on that date.
+We have audited the internal financial controls over financial reporting of HemadriCements Limited (the Company) as of 31 March 2019 in conjunction with ouraudit of the financial statements of the Company for the year ended on that date.

 Management's Responsibility for Internal Financial Controls